PS1’s Iowa City Summer Residency is an initiative offering local artists dedicated space & time to work.

 WHAT’S PROVIDED

-work space: Each participant will have the option to have a reserved table workspace on the first floor of the Close House throughout the residency, and may also make use of the 2nd floor Dance Hall and kitchenette, the Cloud House, and the outdoor space around the buildings.
+• each onsite participant will have the option to have a reserved table workspace on the first floor of the Close House throughout the residency

-tool/equipment access: Residency participants will have access to gear in the Art Equipment Lending Library and Media Arts Co-op inventory.
-Studio orientations will be provided, but technical instruction will not.
+tool/equipment access: Residency participants will have access to items in the PS1 Art Equipment Lending Library as well as some basic art-making tools from PS1’s inventory.

 community:

-PS1 will provide a group brunch on the first day of each residency week and all residency participants are encouraged to attend both meals.
-Residents can also opt in to a small group critique session once each week.
+PS1 will provide one group meal each residency week and all residency participants are encouraged to attend!
+Residents can also opt in to a small group critique/feedback session once each week.

 exhibition:

-We will host a public work-in-progress/open studio exhibition on the final evening of the residency, July 28.
+We will host a public work-in-progress/open studio exhibition/showcase at the end of the residency, either June 27 or 29 (TBA soon!).
+Participation is strongly encouraged!